elwerro/predictPneumoniaFromKaggelsChestXRayImagesUsingKerasInceptionV3AndConvolutionalModel/README.md

 Install all of the dependencies from the requirements3.txt

+# result

 I was only able to run https://github.com/anjanatiha/Pneumonia-Detection-from-Chest-X-Ray-Images-with-Deep-Learning this code as is and got a different result, and uploaded the run I did as a jupyter notebook, which used the custom convolutional model.
 I am trying to run the inception v3 model in that code but I am getting an errors that I have yet to find out how to fix.

+I want to upload another jupyter notebook that has the results from using the inception v3 model